Here’s the thing: the internet is filled with SEO tools.

 For example, let’s say you’re a successful food blogger and Pinch of Yum is one of your main competitors.

-To check their backlink profile, type in their domain URL into the main field.
+To check their backlink profile, type in their domain URL in the main field.

 Here’s a tip: consider enabling the “one link per referring domain” option.